obspy/obspy/misc/docs/source/tutorial/code_snippets/stationxml_file_from_scratch.rst

     sta.channels.append(cha)

     # And finally write it to a StationXML file.
 We also force a validation against
-    # the StationXML schema to assure it produces a valid StationXML file.
+    # the StationXML schema to ensure it produces a valid StationXML file.
     #
     # Note that it is also possible to serialize to any of the other inventory
     # output formats ObsPy supports.